nvs/gem-leaderboards/README.md

 The current 1.5 leaderboards will close upon the release of 1.6.
-The players with the top three **Damage Test** kills (aside from [NVS]) will be recognized (details pending).
+The players with the top three **Damage Test** kills (aside from [NVS]) will be recognized.
 Each section will show at most ten players, and a player can only be in each section once.

 [NVS]: https://github.com/nvs

+### Prizes

+- The **top three players** in each category will have a critter/NPC added to the middle area to acknowledge their achievement.
+They will also 'level up' on the Discord.
+- The **top player** in each category will appear randomnly in place of bosses, with a model of their choosing.
+This is purely cosmetic.

 ### 1.5 Time